prakritee/prakritee.github.io/products/a2-cow-ghee.md

 - Agnihotra from this pure Desi cow ghee is auspicious and helps in removing negativity from your house.
 It also improves air quality by increasing oxygen levels.

 - Put 2-3 drops of this ghee in your both nostrils to get rid of stress, headache, weak eyesight, ear problems, low concentration and memory.
-Just remember to avoid this when it is cloudy and when you are suffering from cough and cold.